Foundation trainee pharmacist: employment contracts

 There will be no MMIs this year owing to the government social distancing guidance during the pandemic.

-Applicants should also note that they may be sitting with people who are taking non HEE trainee pharmacy recruitment tests, for example, a driver theory test.
+You should also note that you may be sitting with people who are taking non HEE trainee pharmacy recruitment tests, for example, a driver theory test.

 Click Here for Pearson VUE website

 The numeracy test lasts approximately fifteen minutes.
-Smartphones and smartwatches are prohibited, however, candidates will be able to take a calculator into the numeracy test.
+Smartphones and smartwatches are prohibited, however, you will be able to take a calculator into the numeracy test.

 Only the following calculators are permitted:

-Applicants should note that their calculators will be subject to a visual inspection prior to the test.
+You should note that their calculators will be subject to a visual inspection prior to the test.
 Other items, such as spare calculators, calculator covers, keystroke cards, instruction manuals and spare batteries will not be permitted in the testing room.
-Applicants can store these items in a secure locker and request to retrieve them if needed during the test.
+You can store these items in a secure locker and request to retrieve them if needed during the test.

 The SJT is an online test examining four of the attributes from within the Foundation Pharmacist Professional Attributes Framework.
-The test will consist of 52 scenarios.
-To be completed in 104 minutes.
+The test will consist of 52 scenarios and takes 104 minutes to complete.
 SJT examples can be viewed on the HEE website.

 Following the interviews applicants’ scores are loaded to Oriel which will then generate unique ranks based on scores.
 Applicants are then matched to programmes according to rank and then preference.

 Oriel will make the first offers in mid-November.
-Applicants will be notified of offers via e-mail.
-Once the offers are made applicants have 48 hours excluding weekends and bank holidays to accept, accept with upgrades or decline an offer.
-Applicants who decline an offer will be removed from the process.
-Applicants who let an offer expire will be removed from the process.
-Once applicants have been removed they will no longer be eligible to receive any subsequent offers.
+You will be notified of offers via e-mail.
+Once the offers are made you have 48 hours excluding weekends and bank holidays to either accept, accept with upgrades, or decline an offer.
+If you decline an offer you will be removed from the process.
+If you let an offer expire you will be removed from the process.
+Once you have been removed you will no longer be eligible to receive any subsequent offers.

-Applicants who opt-in, to the upgrade option, will automatically be upgraded to any of their higher-ranked preferences should they become available.
+If you opt in to the upgrade option, you automatically be upgraded to any of your higher-ranked preferences should they become available.
 The upgrades deadline has yet to be confirmed but it should be towards the end of November.

 Depending on the number of programmes left at the end of the offer process, a clearing process to match remaining candidates to available programmes may be undertaken.
-If clearing does take place, applicants will have the option to re-preference all of the remaining programmes and offers will then be made according to candidate ranking.
+If clearing does take place, you will have the option to re-preference all of the remaining programmes and offers will then be made according to your ranking.

 Information about successful applicants will be passed on to employers in December.
 The NHS recommends that applicants wait for their employer to contact them.

-Applicants should ask to see a copy of their employment contract before they begin their placement.
+You should ask to see a copy of your employment contract before you begin your placement.

 Click here to view our Foundation pharmacists employment contracts page